 The event was less than five months away.
 Shannon hadn’t swum in 25 years and didn’t know how to bilateral breathe, had “a little $5 garage sale bike” and thought that gears were simply status symbols, and had only recently attempted “a bit of running with a manual treadmill” she’d rescued from her uncle’s dumpster.
 “I had no idea what I was doing,” she says.
 “Entering the triathlon was not something that came from my logical mind.
 It was totally a decision made from heart and soul.”

 As soon as Shannon and her husband returned to their home in Saskatoon, Saskatchewan, they got online and found the Just Tri-It Triathlon Program, a three-month training program for first-time female triathletes in Saskatoon.
 There were three spots left, so Shannon snapped one up in a heartbeat.
 She flourished among the “amazing women from all walks of life, all fitness levels.”
-Within weeks, she was bilateral breathing like a champ, and her fitness and skills in all three sports were improving by leaps and bounds.
+Within weeks, she was bilateral breathing like a champ, and her fitness and skills in all three sports were vastly improved.